Fabreeko/Doron-Velta/README.md

   - All STLs have been fixed, renamed, and **are properly oriented for printing!**
   - Standard Voron naming conventions, accents, etc are now used.
   - Optional 3rd color in CAD and STLs.
 If you only want one accent color treat both [a1] and [a2] as the same color.

+### Before you Begin

+Please consider [joining our Discord server for live community support](https://discord.gg/Fabreeko).
+We also provide customer support through the same Discord.

 ### Getting started